-Home Town Knowledge Can Be an Advantage to Getting a Job
+Your Home Town Knowledge Can Help Land a Job

 Have you ever read a job description that said, "Strong knowledge of local community preferred?"
 Many jobs are very regional in nature, including law, real estate, and economic development.
 When applying to these types of jobs, it is important to highlight your experience in the local area, or to downplay the lack of it if you have not worked there for very long.